wehs7661/ensemble_md/docs/simulations.rst

 2. Recommended workflow
 =======================
-In this section, we introduce the workflow adopted by the CLI :code:`run_EEXE` that can be used to launch EEXE simulations.
-While this workflow is made as flexible as possible, interested users can use functions defined :class:`ensemble_EXE` to develop their own workflow, or consider contributing to the source code of the CLI :code:`run_EEXE`.
-As an example, a hands-on tutorial that uses this workflow (using the CLI :code:`run_EEXE`) can be found in
+In this section, we introduce the workflow adopted by the CLI :code:`run_REXEE` that can be used to launch REXEE simulations.
+While this workflow is made as flexible as possible, interested users can use functions defined :class:`ReplicaExchangeEE` to develop their own workflow, or consider contributing to the source code of the CLI :code:`run_REXEE`.
+As an example, a hands-on tutorial that uses this workflow (using the CLI :code:`run_REXEE`) can be found in
-`Tutorial 1: Ensemble of expanded ensemble`_.
+`Tutorial 1: Launching a REXEE simulation`_.

-.. _`Tutorial 1: Ensemble of expanded ensemble`: examples/run_EEXE.ipynb
+.. _`Tutorial 1: Launching a REXEE simulation`: examples/run_REXEE.ipynb

 Step 1: Set up parameters
 -------------------------
-To run an ensemble of expanded ensemble in GROMACS using :code:`run_EEXE.py`, one at least needs to following four files:
+To run a REXEE simulation in GROMACS using :code:`run_REXEE.py`, one at least needs to following four files:

 * One GRO file of the system of interest
 * One TOP file of the system of interest
 * One MDP template for customizing different MDP files for different replicas.
-* One YAML file that specify the EEXE-relevant parameters.
+* One YAML file that specify the REXEE-relevant parameters.

 Currently, we only allow all replicas to be initiated with the same configuration represented by the single GRO file, but the user should also be able to initialize different replicas with different configurations (represented by multiple GRO files) in the near future.
 Also, the MDP template should contain parameters common across all replicas and define the coupling parmaeters for all possible intermediate states, so that we can cusotmize different MDP files by defining a subset of alchemical states in different replicas.
-For EEXE simulations, some MDP parameters need additional care to be taken, which we describe in :ref:`doc_mdp_params`.
-Importantly, to extend an EEXE simulation, one needs to additionally provide the following two checkpoint files:
+For REXEE simulations, some MDP parameters need additional care to be taken, which we describe in :ref:`doc_mdp_params`.
+Importantly, to extend an REXEE simulation, one needs to additionally provide the following two checkpoint files:

-* One NPY file containing the replica-space trajectories of different configurations saved by the previous run of EEXE simulation with a default name as :code:`rep_trajs.npy`.
+* One NPY file containing the replica-space trajectories of different configurations saved by the previous run of REXEE simulation with a default name as :code:`rep_trajs.npy`.
-* One NPY file containing the timeseries of the whole-range alchemical weights saved by the previous run of EEXE simulation with a default name as :code:`g_vecs.npy`.
+* One NPY file containing the timeseries of the whole-range alchemical weights saved by the previous run of REXEE simulation with a default name as :code:`g_vecs.npy`.

-In :code:`run_EEXE.py`, the class :class:`.EnsembleEXE` is instantiated with the given YAML file, where the user needs to specify how the replicas should be set up or interact with each other during the simulation ensemble.
+In :code:`run_REXEE.py`, the class :class:`.ReplicaExchangeEE` is instantiated with the given YAML file, where the user needs to specify how the replicas should be set up or interact with each other during the simulation ensemble.
 Check :ref:`doc_parameters` for more details.

 Step 2: Run the 1st iteration
 -----------------------------
-With all the input files/parameters set up in the previous run, one can use run the first iteration, using :obj:`.run_EEXE`, which uses :code:`subprocess.run` to launch GROMACS :code:`grompp` and :code:`mdrun` commands in parallel.
+With all the input files/parameters set up in the previous run, one can use run the first iteration, using :obj:`.run_REXEE`, which uses :code:`subprocess.run` to launch GROMACS :code:`grompp` and :code:`mdrun` commands in parallel.

 Step 3: Set up the new iteration